raymyers/nopilot.dev/src/pages/leaderboards.md

 # Leaderboards

 ## SWE-bench
 **The gold standard**.
 Released in September 2023 by Princeton NLP, SWE-bench is the most widely accepted measure of an agent's ability to solve tasks in a realistic codebase.
+It was constructed from GitHub Pull Requests from real Open Source respositories, with unit tests verifying the change.
+To pass, the agent must effectively recreate that Pull Request.

+[SWE-bench](https://www.swebench.com) publishes official results, the below includes results that have been credibly reported but not verified.

+**Unassisted:**
 *Last checked: 2024-04-10*
 | Rank | Agent                | Score  | Score (lite) | Status            | Group        | License                 |
 | ---- | -------------------- | ------ | ------------ | ----------------- | ------------ | ----------------------- |